criszelaya24/tech-tests/frontend/README.md

 ## The Project

 An online media company "Radio 2000" (bonus points for a cheesier name) is going through a rebrand.
-You've been tasked with getting a proof of concept up and running to display to the client.
+You've been tasked with getting the base project up and running.

 They're not worried about the looks of the web app, but they've raised concerns that they've lost their tech capability and don't have a list of radio urls to hand.